 YouTube star, transgender activist, author, TV personality and actor Gigi Gorgeous has nearly eight million followers, including 2.9 million subscribers to YouTube and 2.2 million on Instagram.
 Her wedding in June to girlfriend Nats Getty was watched by more than 3.6 million people.
 Gigi’s career began with making YouTube beauty videos, and at 19 she came out as a gay man, before in 2013 beginning her transition as a transgender woman.
 A documentary, This is Everything, chronicling her story, won a host of awards and she was named by Time Magazine as one the “25 Most Influential People on the Internet”.
 Her new book He Said, She Said is out now.

 New York-based Kat Cunning’s career is only just beginning, but they are already turning heads – amassing a substantial Instagram following and huge LGBT+ following.
-The queer multi-faceted artist describes herself as a “dancer-actor-gay-person-singer” and is known for their role in HBO’s The Deuce, alongside James Franco, as well as queer character ‘Sabine’ on Netflix’s Trinkets.
-After the successful release of several singles including King of Shadow and For the Love – the latter being a tribute to her relationship with her mother and the passing of her mother’s partner, Joan, the day before same-sex marriage became legal in New York – Kat is now working on their debut EP.
+The queer multi-faceted artist describes themselves as a “dancer-actor-gay-person-singer” and is known for their role in HBO’s The Deuce, alongside James Franco, as well as queer character ‘Sabine’ on Netflix’s Trinkets.
+After the successful release of several singles including King of Shadow and For the Love – the latter being a tribute to her relationship with their mother and the passing of their mother’s partner, Joan, the day before same-sex marriage became legal in New York – Kat is now working on their debut EP.